How to Work Abroad as a Travel Writer

 Sign up for a virtual phone number with Skype or another service so editors can call or leave a message at a number in your home country.
 Set up a PayPal account and link it to your home bank account: this is how many website editors are handling payment now.
 Get a mail forwarding service for physical checks or have a designated helper at home who can deposit them in your account.

-Most successful writers will tell you their job is 20 percent writing, 80 percent marketing.
+Most successful travel writers will tell you their job is 20 percent writing, 80 percent marketing.
 Invest some capital in tools that will enhance your image and make you look like a professional.
 Get quality business cards.
 Set up an attractive portfolio site under your own designated domain, with paid hosting.
 If you start your own website, hire a designer to create a site from scratch or to modify an existing off-the-shelf template that looks attractive.
 The last thing you want when working for a tropical beach somewhere is for clients to think you’re unprofessional.
 With patience and diligence, however, you can work overseas as a travel writer and be as successful as your peers who are rooted to home.

-Editor's Note: Tim's book, Travel Writing 2.0, and its great associated blog, are both best-in-class resources for prospective travel writers looking to earn a living at home or abroad.
+Editor's Note: Tim's book, Travel Writing 2.0, and its associated Travel Writing blog, are both best-in-class resources for prospective travel writers looking to earn a living at home or abroad.
 His just-released book on A Better Life for Half the Price is packed with excellent information destined to be a great resource for anyone seeking to live abroad.